Minnesotans make the outdoors

 State law requires that the Legislature allocate dollars from this special state fund to DNR for specific expenses detailed in a governor's budget request.
 DNR cannot access dollars from this fund without legislative authorization and gubernatorial approval.

-As DNR spends these dollars, groups of citizens who serve on the fisheries, wildlife and budget oversight committees monitor why and how the DNR spends your license dollars on game, fish and habitat management and maintenance.
+As DNR spends these license dollars, groups of citizens who serve on the fisheries, wildlife and budget oversight committees monitor why and how the DNR spends them on game, fish and habitat management and maintenance.

 On the average, hunting and fishing license fees are adjusted about once every five years.
 The 2017 fee adjustment for some but not all licenses means that only three adjustments – occurring in 2001, 2012 and 2017 – have provided solid fish and wildlife funding for the past 25 years.

 Maintaining an adequate flow of license dollars allows Minnesota to get more bang for its conservation buck.
 Federal excise taxes paid on certain types of outdoor gear and marine fuels are allocated to each state based on the number of people who buy hunting and fishing licenses and the geographic size of the state.
 Minnesota deposits its federal dollars into the Game and Fish Fund.